Detention of Craig and Lindsay Foreman

-Events
+Charges and detention in Iran

-Iranian authorities allege that the Foremans were "collecting information in different locations in the country" under the guise of tourism and research.
-The judiciary's media center claimed that their connections with intelligence agencies of hostile nations had been confirmed.
-In February 2025, the couple were held in custody in Kerman, central Iran.
+Iranian authorities allege that the Foremans had "gathered information in multiple provinces of the country" under the guise of tourism and research, which the Foremans have denied.
+The Iranian judiciary's news agency has claimed that the couple had been under surveillance by provincial intelligence agencies in Iran and that their connections with intelligence services of "hostile and Western nations" had been confirmed.